FuelLabs/fuels-ts/apps/docs/src/guide/npm-create-fuels/deploying-a-dapp-to-testnet.md

 Go ahead and change the `NEXT_PUBLIC_DAPP_ENVIRONMENT` value to `testnet` in your `.env.local` file.
 If you run your frontend now, you should be able to interact with your contract on the testnet.

-To deploy your frontend to the cloud, you can use any service like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
+To deploy your frontend to the cloud, you can use any service like [Vercel](https://vercel.com/).
 Make sure that you setup your environment variables correctly and that your contract ID is correct.
 Your environment variables should look something like this:

 ```md
 NEXT_PUBLIC_HAS_CONTRACT=true